crytic/building-secure-contracts/program-analysis/echidna/fuzzing_tips.md

 }
 ```

-This will work well to test arrays with a small amount of elements, however, it introduces an unexpected bias in the exploration: since `push` an `pop` are functions that will be selected with equal probability, the chance of building large arrays (e.g. more than 64 elements) is very very small.
-One quick solution could be to run Echidna blacklisting the `pop()` during a short campaign:
+This will work well to test arrays with a small amount of elements; however, it introduces an unexpected bias in the exploration: since `push` an `pop` are functions that will be selected with equal probability, the chance of building large arrays (e.g. more than 64 elements) is very very small.
+One quick solution could be to blacklist the `pop()` function during a short campaign:

 ```
 filterFunctions: ["C.pop()"]